|1994 Copa Libertadores|

--- I rewarded many members of the 1994 Copa Libertadores and Intercontinental Cup winning squad on the team.
+-- I rewarded many members of the 1994 Copa Libertadores and Intercontinental Cup winning squad.
 That generation also won 9 major titles(four of which are international titles).
-I selected the following players: Jose Luis Chilavert, Omar Asad, José Oscar Flores, Roberto Trotta, José Basualdo, Raul Cardozo, Christian Bassedas
+I selected the following players: Jose Luis Chilavert, Omar Asad, José Oscar Flores, Roberto Trotta, José Basualdo, Raul Cardozo and Christian Bassedas.

 -- The centerback position is the most difficult to select.
 Mauricio Pellegrino and Nicolas Otamendi were the last centerbacks dropped.
-Nicolás Otamendi played a single season, but he was sensational that year.
+Nicolás Otamendi played a single season here as a starter, but he was sensational that year.
 He earned a transfer aboard.

 -- Oscar Ruggeri seldom mentioned as an all-time great for the club, but he was South American Footballer of the Year and Footballer of the Year of Argentina while playing for them.

 -- Carlos Bianchi is their all-time leading scorer.
 As their mamager, he led the team to win the 1994 Copa Libertadores.
 Juan José Ferraro is second on the list.

 -- Diego Simone was home grown.